All Resources

 <blogcta-big>

-Romi is the digital marketing manager at Sentra, bringing years of experience in various marketing roles in the cybersecurity field.
+Romi is the senior marketing manager at Sentra, bringing years of experience in various marketing roles in the cybersecurity field.

 Subscribe